YoavMeiri/w2b/README.md

 # w2b - Predicting Neural Activity with Language Models: Incorporating Listening Comprehension Strategies

-The objective of this project is to explore the viability of employing the GPT-2 transformer-based language model as a cognitive model for language processing in the human brain.
+This work aims to explore the viability of employing the GPT-2 transformer-based language model as a cognitive model for language processing in the human brain.
 In case it falls short of being a suitable cognitive model, we aim to identify potential approaches to bridge the gap.
 To achieve this aim, functional magnetic resonance imaging (fMRI) scans will be utilized to measure neural